gopteran/nest/content/docs/contributing.md

 ---
-title: "Contributing"
+title: 'Contributing'
 draft: false
+summary:
-summary: "How to contribute to the Gopteran project - code, documentation, and community"
+  'How to contribute to the Gopteran project - code, documentation, and community'
-tags: ["contributing", "development", "community", "open-source"]
+tags: ['contributing', 'development', 'community', 'open-source']
-categories: ["Documentation"]
+categories: ['Documentation']
 weight: 25
 ---

 # Contributing to Gopteran

 We're thrilled that you're interested in contributing to Gopteran!
 This guide will help you get started with contributing to our ecosystem of infrastructure management tools.

 ## Ways to Contribute

 ### 🐛 Report Bugs

 Help us improve by reporting bugs you encounter:

 - Use GitHub Issues in the relevant repository
 - Provide detailed reproduction steps
 - Include system information and logs
 - Check if the issue already exists

 ### 💡 Suggest Features

 Share your ideas for new features:

 - Open a GitHub Discussion or Issue
 - Describe the use case and benefits
 - Consider implementation complexity
 - Engage with community feedback

 ### 📝 Improve Documentation

 Help make our docs better:

 - Fix typos and grammar
 - Add missing information
 - Create tutorials and examples
 - Translate content

 ### 💻 Contribute Code

 Submit code improvements:

 - Bug fixes
 - New features
 - Performance optimizations
 - Test coverage improvements

 ### 🎨 Design and UX

 Enhance user experience:

 - UI/UX improvements
 - Accessibility enhancements
 - Visual design updates
 - User research insights

 ### 🤝 Community Support

 Help other users:

 - Answer questions in Discord
 - Review pull requests
 - Mentor new contributors